jtisaacs/DDSA-ARGoS/README.md

 A video of the DDSA running can be found at: https://www.youtube.com/watch?v=lloXmwfT4aE

-hanges in the DDSA code for comparing its comparison to PPCA-CCPFA approach:
+Changes in the DDSA code for comparing its comparison to PPCA-CCPFA approach:

 1. Nest radius changed to 4 cm
 2. Robot rotation Speed changed to 10 cm/s